-Even a single offense on your criminal record can have incredible adverse consequences to your career.
-Often, employers run background checks on potential or current employees without that person even knowing.
-A case on your record can lead to not getting a job, or if you already have it, losing that job.
-In many cases, the person does not even know they were either terminated or not hired because of their prior offense.
-All they know is that they are unemployed.
-Additionally, in many health and education related careers even a deferred sentence on your record can impact your professional license.
-Don’t take a chance with your livelihood.
-Contact Colorado Springs criminal defense lawyer Patterson Weaver to help you seal your record.What are the Benefits of Having My Case Sealed?
+But why does this matter?
+Why should you hire an attorney to help seal your case?
+The reason is that even a single offense on your criminal record can have incredibly adverse consequences to your life.
+Employers often run background checks on potential or current employees.
+A criminal case on your record can lead to not getting a job, or if you already have it, losing that job.
+Even having a deferred sentence on your record can negatively impact some careers.
+Many times, the person does not even know they were either terminated or not hired because of their prior offense.
+A criminal record may also result in being denied housing, loans, and education opportunities.
+Don’t take a chance with your livelihood and your future.
+Contact Colorado Springs criminal defense lawyer Patterson Weaver through his case sealing law firm, SealMyCourtCase, LLC to help you seal your record.

-Sealing a case means that normal non-law enforcement background checks cannot see even a record of the arrest, let alone the case itself.
+Sealing a case means that civilian background checks cannot see a record of the arrest, let alone the case itself.
+It will appear to most as if your case never existed at all.
 Potential and current employers that run a background check on you will simply not see the sealed case.
-Moreover, under the Colorado Revised Statutes, if you are asked on a job application or educational application if you have ever been arrested for a crime, you can legally exclude the case that was sealed from your answer.
-See C.R.S.
-24-72-702(1)(f)(I).
-Additionally, an employer or educational institution, if they should somehow discover your sealed case, cannot legally deny you a job or admission solely on the basis of the record.
-See C.RS.
-24-72-702(1)(f)(I).
-While law enforcement will still be able to see the existence of the case, most background checks that pop up during everyday life will not.How is Sealing a Case Different from Expunging a Case?
+Moreover, under the Colorado Revised Statutes §24-72-702(4), if you are asked on a job application or educational application if you have ever been arrested for a crime, you can legally exclude the sealed case from your answer.
+Additionally, if an employer or educational institution somehow discovers your sealed case, they cannot legally deny you a job or admission solely because of the record.
+While law enforcement will still be able to see the existence of the case, most background checks that pop up during everyday life will not.
+Having a criminal record can severely limit your opportunities when it comes to your career, education, volunteering, and even travelling.
+Sealing your criminal records may allow you to finally leave your old mistakes behind you and move on with your life.How is Sealing a Case Different From Expunging a Case?